carlosboquia/front_end_hackathon_03/project_documentation.md

 ### Carlos:

--   Worked on [specific elements] of the webpage.
+-   Worked on building the HTML and parts of the javascript file.

 ### Name 2: